lah7/sims2-wine-patches/README.md

 [**Garbage** on AppDB](https://appdb.winehq.org/objectManager.php?sClass=application&iId=1942).
 Also [voted #6](https://appdb.winehq.org/votestats.php)!

-Fear not, as some bug busters have patched the source to enables developers to investigate the missing Direct3D features, as well as enabling Sims 2 fans to start the game with some graphical issues.
+Fear not, as some bug busters have patched the source to enables developers to investigate the missing Direct3D features, as well as enabling The Sims 2 to start the game expecting graphical issues.
 This repository will maintain the latest copy of Wine with these patches for you to test, debug or play.

 ## Binaries

-See the **[Releases](https://github.com/lah7/sims-2-wine-patches/releases)** page for the compiled binaries, which can also be imported in front-ends such as [PlayOnLinux](http://www.playonlinux.com/en).
+See the **[Releases](https://github.com/lah7/sims-2-wine-patches/releases)** page for the compiled binaries, which can also be added to front-ends such as [PlayOnLinux](http://www.playonlinux.com/en).

 These are built on **Ubuntu 16.04** on **i386** architecture, meaning they will only